microsoft/Xbox-GDK-Samples/Samples/Unity/Live/UnityInGameStore/readme_en-us.md

 - *XStoreManager.cs* - creates the store context, initializes the store, provides access to global variables and state, and monitors for 'license lost' events.

+- *XStoreLicenseManager.cs* - supports Durable license acquisition, including cached licenses when no network connection is available.
+When configuring the sample to run as your own title, update the 'DurablesToLicense' list with storeIds for your add-ons.

+- *XNetworkManager.cs* - monitors network changes so appropriate XStore options are available when running online or offline.

 ### Assets\InGameStore\Scripts\XStore

 - *XStoreDownload.cs* - provides support for downloading/installing a durable with a package.